threeme3/usdx/README.md

 ### Notes:
-1. <a name="note1"/>To support multi-band operation, the RX BPF can be omitted (C1,C5,C8, secondary 3 of T1).
-To improve RX sensitivity on higher bands, T1 and R64 should be removed and on the original wire-endings of T1 (see [original Assembly instruction] chapter 3.56 for PC Board pattern) the following components should be installed: resistor 1K over 6-8 and 3-4; capacitor 10nF over 4-8.
-A switchable LPF-bank could replace the existing LPF C25-28,L1-L3, or a wire may bypass if external LPFs are present; the matching network C30,L4 should be set to 30pF and 1uH (16 turns).
-A switchable filter-bank could potentialy be controlled via I2C I/O port.
-2. <a name="note2"/>The QCX-SSB firmware can be uploaded to ATMEGA328P chip placed in the QCX via ISP programming on an Arduino UNO board.
-To do so, istall an [Arduino] environment, connect an Arduino UNO board to PC, upload this [ArduinoISP] sketch to UNO, install a new ATMEGA328P chip in QCX, connect Arduino UNO to QCX via [ISP jumper] wiring, power on QCX, in Arduino select "Tools > Programmer > Arduino as ISP", select "Tools > Board > Arduino/Genuino Uno", select "Tools > Port > /dev/ttyUSB0 or ttyACM0", select "Tools > Burn Bootloader", upload [QCX-SSB Sketch] by opening and selecting "Sketch > Upload Using Programmer".
-Once upload succeeds the LCD should display "QCX-SSB".
-Make sure that the Microphone is not connected during programming.
-Alternatively a firmware hex file can be uploaded with avrdude via an [ISP jumper] with: avrdude -c avrisp -b 19200 -P /dev/ttyUSB0 -p m328p -F -U flash:w:QCX-SSB.ino.with_bootloader.standard.hex
-Suitable fuse settings are: avrdude -c avrisp -b 19200 -P /dev/ttyUSB0 -p m328p -U efuse:w:0xfd:m -U hfuse:w:0xd1:m -U lfuse:w:0xF7:m
-If you have an Arduino UNO with a ATMEGA328P placed with a Arduino bootloader you can alternatively upload the firmware directly with: avrdude -c arduino -b 115200 -P /dev/ttyACM0 -p m328p -V -U flash:w:/home/guido/Arduino/QCX-SSB/QCX-SSB.ino.with_bootloader.standard.hex
+1. <a name="note1"/>Firmware upload variations:
+- [AVRDudess] tool or avrdude CLI can be used for uploading the firmware via the ISP connector on the QCX.
+Follow [Arduino as ISP] instructions if you have a Arduino UNO board available; or [USBasp] instructions if you have a USBasp programmer; but many other ISP programmers can be used in similar manner such as USBTiny from Adafruit or AVRisp mkII.
+During ISP, mic should be disconnected, power supply should be connected; in tool do not set: erase, EEPROM; valid fuse settings are: E=FD H=D1 L=F7.
+- Alternatively, in case you have an ATMEGA328P chip with Arduino bootloader, you can place the chip in an Arduino UNO board and upload directly (without the need for a ISP cable and QCX) by specifying 'arduino' programmer and baudrate 115200.
+- Alternatively, in case you have an [Arduino] environment installed, you can upload the [QCX-SSB Sketch] directly from the Arduino environment (without using AVRDudess and firmware file); make sure "Tools > Board > Arduino/Genuino Uno",  "Tools > Port > /dev/ttyUSB0 or ttyACM0", and then "Sketch > Upload" is selected, while the ATMEGA328P chip is placed in the Arduino UNO socket.
+It is also possible to use [Arduino as ISP] method: upload this variation of [ArduinoISP] to the Arduino board and select "Tools > Programmer > Arduino as ISP", and "Sketch > Upload Using Programmer".
-3. <a name="note3"/>The occupied SSB bandwidth can be further reduced by restricting the maximum phase change (set MAX_DP to half a unit-circle _UA/2 (equivalent to 180 degrees)).
+2. <a name="note2"/>The occupied SSB bandwidth can be further reduced by restricting the maximum phase change (set MAX_DP to half a unit-circle _UA/2 (equivalent to 180 degrees)).
 The sensitivity of the VOX switching can be set with parameter VOX_THRESHOLD.
 Audio-input can be attenuated by increasing parameter MIC_ATTEN (6dB per step).
-4. <a name="note4"/>To implement the SDR stage, the 17 component changes of installation step 1 are easiest to be implemented on a newly to be build QCX.
-Alternatively, on an already built QCX it is easier to bypass the CW filter (see <sup>[note 4](#note4)</sup>), this maintains the hardware compatibility with the original QCX firmware.
-Optionally this can be extended with a Arduino based DSP filter stage (see <sup>[note 5](#note5)</sup>).
-5. <a name="note5"/>To implement SSB receiver via CW filter bypass: disconnect C21(+) and wire to common of a SPDT switch; wire R27(pin2) and IC9(pin1) both to each throw of SPDT switch. (see here the corresponding [schematic](https://raw.githubusercontent.com/threeme3/QCX-SSB/26c4e97a034d367e1325c5587a56a7c2a43c69f3/schematic.png) and [layout](https://raw.githubusercontent.com/threeme3/QCX-SSB/26c4e97a034d367e1325c5587a56a7c2a43c69f3/layout.png)).
-6. <a name="note6"/>To implement SSB receiver with DSP back end: disconnect C21(+) and wire to R27(pin2); R59 (remove); disconnect C51(+) and wire to IC2(pin15). (schematic and layout similar as analog back end, with SIDETONE output disconnected from audio stage and directly connected to headphones).

 ### Credits:
 [QCX] (QRP Labs CW Xcvr) is a kit designed by _Hans Summers (G0UPL)_, originally built for RSGB's YOTA summer camp 2017, a high performance, image rejecting DC transceiver; basically a simplified implementation of the [NorCal 2030] by _Dan Tayloe (N7VE)_ designed in 2004 combined with a [Hi-Per-Mite] Active Audio CW Filter by _David Cripe (NMØS)_, [Low Pass Filters] from _Ed (W3NQN)_ 1983 Articles, a key-shaping circuit by _Donald Huff (W6JL)_, a BS170 switched [CMOS driven MOSFET PA] stage like the famous [ATS] designs by _Steven Weber (KD1JV)_ (originating from the [Power MOSFET revolution] in the mid 70s), and combined with popular components such as Atmel [ATMEGA328P] microprocessor, a Hitachi [HD44780] LCD display and a Silicon Labs [SI5351] Clock Generator (and using a [phase shift in the SI5351 clocks]).
-The [QCX-SSB] modification and its Arduino [QCX-SSB Sketch] is designed by _Guido (PE1NNZ)_; the software-based SSB transmit stage is a derivate of earlier experiments with a [digital SSB generation technique] on a Raspberry Pi in 2013 and is basically a kind of [EER] implemented in software.
+The [QCX-SSB] hardware modification and its Arduino [QCX-SSB Sketch] is designed by _Guido (PE1NNZ)_; the software-based SSB transmit stage is a derivate of earlier experiments with a [digital SSB generation technique] on a Raspberry Pi.

 ### References